Metaphysics / Philosophy: Ontology, Epistemology & Meta-Inquiry

 Persistence Through Change (Ship of Theseus)

-The Ship-of-Theseus / identity-over-time problem is resolved by distinguishing material-substrate identity from structural identity: persistence is structural section continuity, not substrate continuity.
+The Ship-of-Theseus / identity-over-time problem is internally addressed by distinguishing material-substrate identity from structural identity: persistence is structural section continuity, not substrate continuity.
 The same τ-pattern can be realized on different physical carriers without identity loss.

 -